Payments Management

 The Payment window opens.

-7. Add a payment to the credit card by entering the amount that will be refunded later, as shown in the Payment Amount field in the example above.
+7. Add a payment to the credit card by entering the amount that will be refunded later, as shown in the Payment Amount field.

 8. Enter in a ficticious Authorization Number, for example, "Fix Duplicate Charge".